 Virtual Visits should be arranged directly with the ward

-We are very pleased to be able to allow visitors to our hospital.
+We are very pleased to welcome visitors to our hospitals, Airedale General and Castleberg.

-We appreciate how hard it has been to keep in touch with loved ones who are in hospital with these restrictions in place.
-We’d like to thank you for your support and understanding during this difficult time.
+We’d like to thank you for your support and understanding during this time.

 - Limited to two visitors per day